JeffHeck/SchoolDataProject/pagesManual/SGPReport/report_sgp.md

 - Asian students (and their parents) put a heavy emphasis on education and working towards a long range goal.
 - English Language Learners are having to learn basic and sometimes remedial English while they try to learn the next level ELA and mathematics.
 - Highly capable kids learn quickly and continually when given the chance to thrive.
 That is why they are highly capable.
-Keep in mind that students designated at highly capable (as part of admissions to highly capable programs) already scored in the 95th percentile on previous academic tests.
+Keep in mind that students designated as highly capable (as part of admissions to highly capable programs) already scored in the 95th percentile on previous academic tests.
 So their SGP academic peers across the state, by definition, also scored in the extreme high end of tests.
-Most of the SGP academic peers of highly capable students are likely to also be highly capable students at other school districts.
+Most of the SGP academic peers of highly capable students therefore are likely to also be highly capable students at other school districts.
 - Being homeless makes it difficult to keep up.
 - Non-low income students are more likely to have 2 college educated parents at home who can provide built-in tutoring 24/7 to not only help their children keep pace but to excel.
 - Students without disabilities have fewer problems to overcome.